Jaguar Mark V: Features

 The styling of the car followed prewar SS-Jaguar lines with upright chrome grille and the leaping Jaguar radiator cap mascot was available as an option.
 The Autocar called it rich yet with unostentatious looks, in outline halfway between the old and new.
-There is a distinct hint of the recently modernised Bentley look in the style of the front grill.
+There is a distinct hint of the recently modernised Bentley look in the style of the front grille.

 The wheels were 16 in steel-disc type, significantly smaller than the 18 in wheels on the MK IV.
 From the side, a distinctive styling touch on the saloon was a "tuck in" curve at the base of the rear quarter window following the curved profile of the side glass, a feature retained on many subsequent models.
 Rear-wheel spats were standard.
 There was also a drophead coupé version.

 For the UK and most foreign markets, 7.7" Lucas PF770 headlamps were used, along with flip-out trafficator semaphore turn indicators.
 For the important American market, 7" sealed headlights were used, along with flashing turn signals incorporated into the front side lamp and rear tail lamp units in place of trafficators.

 The Mark V was available in 12 single paint colours, in various combinations with 7 upholstery colours, but the factory did not offer two-tone treatment, nor did they offer white wall tyres.
 Two cars were done by the factory in two-tone schemes, and 32 others in various special colours, for unknown reasons.
 Others may have been repainted as two-tone by American dealers before or after the sale, as well as fitting white wall tyres.